mudlogger/er301-hyperscale-units/README.md

 Installation:

-1. Download the latest hyperscale301 v1.1.zip file
+1. Download the latest hyperscale301 .zip file
-2. Unzip to 29 individual .pkg file units
+2. Unzip to individual .pkg file units
 3. Copy all the .pkg files to ER301/packages folder on SD card.
 4. Flick the left switch to Admin.
 5. Select Package Manager.